 It’s easy to travel around the country

-Speaking of traveling, is that the main reason you want to come to Japan?
-Well, great news!
-Yes it’s easy to travel around Japan while you live in the country.
-Japan is not a very big country so it’s very possible to make weekend trips to another prefecture.
-(That’s where those long weekends would come in handy!)
+Speaking of traveling, it’s easy to get around Japan while you live in the country.
+Japan is not very big so it’s very possible to make weekend trips to another prefecture (That’s where those long weekends would come in handy).
 Japan has its own budget airlines like Peach or Vanilla Air, as well as bullet trains and buses.
 There are so many gorgeous places to see so you can only experience as many as possible if you live here! 😛

 Check out some of my favorite off the beaten path places in Japan!

 It’s a gateway to the rest of Asia